 In light of the fact that the administration of scattered-site rental assistance/leasing funds across the CoC is such a specialized and complex function, HSN should continue to administer these resources CoC-wide.
 Because of the increased efficiency and reduced regional confusion associated with having a single point of contact, these funds should continue to be administered on a consolidated basis across the region.
-This recommendation was also based on the recognition that rental assistance funds are pass-through dollars to landlords, stretch an agency's cash flow capacity, and do not tend to build organizational capacity.
-This policy increases the ability of service providers with limited administrative capacity to apply for CoC funding.
+This recommendation was also based on a recognition that rental assistance funds are pass-through dollars to landlords, stretch an agency's cash flow capacity, and do not tend to build organizational capacity.